lunalite/UITestLearning/README.md

 * CNN?

 ## Updates
+### 28 February 2018
+* Solved the issue of wide and RNN model.
+Now tweaking to find the best possible accuracy.

 ### 7 February 2018
 * Improved generation of data set for wide model to match with deep model.
 * Started on doing wide logistic regression model using lower level method.